-Knowing Malayalam can be helpful not just while traveling, but also to do business in India.
-Kerala is undergoing an expansion of the service industry and Malayalam is a language you need to learn to do business in India.
+There are many reasons why you should learn Malayalam .
+It can be helpful not just while traveling to South India, but also to do business in India.
+Kerala is undergoing an expansion of the service industry and Malayalam is a useful language to learn when doing business in India.

-Here are some other facts about Malayalam we bet you didn’t know:
+Here are nine facts about Malayalam and Kerela we bet you didn’t know:

 Some words in Malayalam are borrowed from a variety of languages, both ancient and new (relatively)!
 Certain words of the Malayalam vocabulary have been borrowed from languages such as Sanskrit, Portuguese and Tamil amongst others.
 Some languages have also borrowed words from the Malayalam vocabulary such as Bahasa Malaysia (Malay language).